CSE140L/fa24-labs/docs/docs/lab5/part3/basic_design.md

 | 01   | 1 chocolate      |
 | 1X   | 2 chocolates     |

-The input and output ports of the VendingMachine that we are asking you to implement takes in the money and provides a chocolate bar and the change shown in the figure below.
+The input ports `VendingMachine` that we are asking you to implement takes in the money and the output ports provides a chocolate bar and the change shown in the figure below.
-You should need no more than three states to implement this FSM (including the initial state denoting no money having been received yet).
+You should need no more than four states to implement this FSM (including the initial state denoting no money having been received yet).
 It should take you no more than two flipflops to capture the state information, and with the two coin inputs, you will be working with 4-input K-maps to generate your next-state logic and the 3 output bits.

 ![](https://lucid.app/publicSegments/view/9591d9d1-6204-46bb-95e5-78a9f1d17e85/image.png)